 For other health systems in a similar situation, Mortensen offers some advice.

-She continues: “When things are incredibly unpredictable, you have to pivot at a moment’s notice, so it’s important to ensure you have the right people in position, who are comfortable with the rapid pace of change.
-With COVID-19, we have seen several new symptoms arise in a short period.
+She continues: “When things are incredibly unpredictable, you have to pivot at a moment’s notice, so it’s important to ensure you have people who are comfortable with the rapid pace of change.
+With COVID-19, new symptoms have arisen in a short period.
 Rely on people and tools that are flexible and can operate outside of the box.
-GetWellNetwork has allowed us to continually and effectively engage with our patients, despite the change.”
+GetWellNetwork has allowed us to continually and effectively engage with our patients.”

 The bottom line

-The GetWellNetwork COVID-19 Loops provided a virtual bridge between patients and providers during a time of social distancing, enabling Froedtert’s patients to feel well cared for and giving providers access to the information necessary for caretaking.
-24/7 monitoring further demonstrated Froedtert’s commitment to keeping the community healthy and patients safe at all hours.
+The GetWellNetwork COVID-19 Loops provided a virtual bridge between patients and providers during a time of social distancing, enabling Froedtert & MCW health network patients to feel well-cared-for and giving providers access to the appropriate information.
+The 24/7 monitoring further demonstrates the health network’s commitment to keeping the community healthy and patients safe at all hours.

-In a time of anxiety, fear, confusion and uncertainty, Froedtert & the Medical College of Wisconsin leveraged GetWell Loop through technology and patient engagement to provide education, reassurance and comfort to those in need.
+In a time of anxiety, fear, confusion and uncertainty, the Froedtert & MCW health network leveraged GetWell Loop through technology and patient engagement to provide education, reassurance and comfort to those in need.